Mieczysław Horszowski: Later life and death

-In 1981, the 89-year-old Horszowski married Bice Costa, an Italian pianist.
+In 1981, the 89-year-old Horszowski married Bice Costa, an Italian pianist, who was forty years younger than him.
 Bice later edited Horszowski's memoirs and a volume of his mother's correspondence about Horszowski's early years.
 She also discovered and recorded some songs composed by Horszowski on French texts around 1913–1914.

 Horszowski's final performance took place in Philadelphia in October 1991.
-He died in that city at age 100.
+He died there at age 100.
 He gave his final lesson a week before his death.
+Among his pupils present were Richard Goode, Murray Perahia, Cecile Licad, Anton Kuerti.
+Despite having served on the juries of major international competitions - among them the Warsaw Chopin Competition, awarding Maurizio Pollini alongside Arthur Rubinstein and Jan Ekier in 1960 - he declared himself opposed to musical competitions, believing that they ultimately had musicians all playing the same way as a result.